junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "Are you out of your mind?"
 Ellen snaps, releasing her safety belt in the mean time, and gesturing them to do the same and get out of the vehicle quickly.
 Rufus says the exact same words through the radio.

 Ellen grabs the radio.
-"You have no idea how many are there.
+"You have no idea how many of them are there.
 The numbers and ranks, their powers, how big that building is.
 You're trying to kill all of us?
-We should run before they find us!
+We should run before that bloody guard comes back with the troop!
 Abandon the car and go to the woods!"

 Rufus's voice says, "What she said."

-Bobby says last, gruffly.
-"Everything, you heard her."
+Bobby has to agree, his voice gruff.
+"Everyone, you heard her."

+People file out of the vehicles.

-Jimmy stumbles out of the car, with the help of Jo and Charlie.
+Jimmy stumbles out of the car, barely standing straight with the help of Jo and Charlie.
 Ellen is too busy getting the rifle ready.
-Jo and Charlie try to take as many backpack as they can.
+The girls leave him to lean against the car, rounding to the back of the truck, trying to grab as much supplies as they can.

 "Leave it!"
 Ellen snaps.
-"Run!"
+"Run!
+Just run!"

 They can already see a gathering grey cloud flying in their direction.

 The highway is not far from the woods.
-People start running.
+They start running.

 But Jimmy can't.
-The pain in his body are still fiercely tearing him apart.
+The pain in his body is still too fierce, tearing him apart from head to toe.
 Each step is like stepping on burning blades.
 His arms and legs refuse to work however hard he wills them.
 He tumbles on the road, falling hard.

 "Dammit!"
 Ellen notices and turns back.

 They are about the only two left on the road outside the woods now.

 The first grey cloud shoots down, landing on the roadside, forming into the shape of an angel.
+Dust flies around the figure, like a bomb just hits the ground.

-Ellen fires at him before his step is even steady.
-The cloud burns in golden flame and screeching sound.
+Ellen fires at the shape before the angel gets to steady his step.
+The cloud of dust and smoke burns in golden flame and screeching sound.
 The second one follows closely, then a third.
 There is no way they can fight off all of them.

 "Go!"
 Jimmy yells desperately, waving at Ellen.
 Ellen might still have a chance, but he definitely doesn't now.

 Ellen glances at the angels, shooting the next closest two, then looks back at him.
-Her look conflicted.
+Her eyes conflicted.

 "You promised."
 Jimmy begs.
 "Go!
 Please!
 I can hold them off.
-I can hold them all off!
-Live."
+I can hold them all off!"

 The next angel drops closer to Jimmy than to Ellen.